logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 252: Create an algorithm to turn an ordinary fraction a / b, where a < b, into an Egyptian fraction
 - Q 253: Given a string and a number of lines k, print the string in zigzag form
 - Q 254: Given a binary tree, convert it to a full one by removing nodes with only one child
+- Q 255: Given a graph, find its transitive closure